shruti1995chandran/currency-converter/README.md

 #### **FROTEND**

 - UI
 - Currently UI is not mobile friendly
+- At the moment, code is tuned to work with EUR alone as the API versioning (FREE) allows only EUR.
 - We can add some icons for countries and currencies for more interactive experience
 - Test cases
 - We can add some test cases in Frontend for validating the business logic
 - Adding login screen and using proper authentication method

 #### **AUTOMATION**